Those of us in cooler climates look forward to sandal season all year long – that sometimes-too-brief window of time

 This review of the Taos Trulie sandal is sponsored by Taos Footwear.
 The opinions are completely my own based on experience.

-This review of the Walking Cradles Annika is sponsored by The Walking Cradle Company.
-The opinions are completely my own
+This review of Hotter sandals, Hallie wedge is sponsored by Hotter.com.
+The opinions are completely my own based on experience.
+If you’ve

 When temperatures warm in Chicago, most of us can’t wait to put away our rocker soles and closed toe shoes and welcome our toes back from hibernation.
 We get a pedicure and pull out cute sandals from the back of the closet.
 We may love freeing up our feet, but sandals’ lack of support can usher in a season of blisters and painful steps.
 My rheumatoid arthritis led me to search for sandals that are not only great looking but also comfortable for my feet.
 In the last 8 years I’ve reviewed more than 225 comfortable sandals on barkingdogshoes.com.
 I’m here to help women find cute, comfortable sandals that will keep feet feeling good while pounding the pavement during spring and summer.